nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

     * You can also use the nRF pynrfjprog Python package to perform the update, as long as a custom application image integrating the ``lib_fmfu_mgmt`` subsystem is included in the existing firmware of the device.
       See the :ref:`fmfu_smp_svr_sample` sample for an example on how to integrate the :ref:`subsystem <lib_fmfu_mgmt>` in your custom application.

-  * When using a wireless connection, the upgrade is applied over-the-air (OTA).
+  * When using a wireless connection, the update is applied over-the-air (OTA).
     See :ref:`nrf91_fota` for more information.

  See :ref:`nrfxlib:nrf_modem_bootloader` for more information on the full firmware updates of modem using :ref:`nrfxlib:nrf_modem`.

 Delta patches
-  Delta patches are upgrades that contain only the difference from the last version.
+  Delta patches are updates that contain only the difference from the last version.
   See :ref:`nrfxlib:nrf_modem_delta_dfu` for more information on delta firmware updates of modem using :ref:`nrfxlib:nrf_modem`.
   When applying a delta patch, you must therefore ensure that this patch works with the current firmware version on your device.
-  Delta patches are applied as firmware over-the-air (FOTA) upgrades.
+  Delta patches are applied as firmware over-the-air (FOTA) updates.
   See :ref:`nrf91_fota` for more information.

 .. _nrf91_ug_band_lock: